 Think outside the box and allow plenty of time to come up with - and adapt - ideas.
 Make allowances for how protocol might change and develop contingency plans in case of any last-minute reworking.
 As a starting point, review last year's successes and see how you can adapt them to suit current guidelines.
-Thinking ahead to Christmas, could you accommodate a distanced physical event?
-How might you use the space?
-If not, how can the experience be replicated virtually?
+Thinking ahead to Christmas, what does your PTA feel comfortable doing?
+Do you need as contingency plan?
 If booking third parties, check their cancellation terms and make sure you're not left out of pocket.

 Publish key dates

-Usually, it's best to announce your annual events programme as soon as you can so that parents can get dates in diaries, but that's less feasible this year.
-Announce each fundraiser as soon as you are able and take every opportunity to remind parents using all your available communication channels to get the information seen.
+Usually, it's best to announce your annual events programme as soon as you can so that parents can get dates in diaries.
+It's hard to know what will happen this year, but announce each fundraiser as soon as you are able and take every opportunity to remind parents using all your available communication channels to get the information seen.

 Check your constitution

 It's best practice to read your governing document from time to time.
 Remind yourself who is defined as a member, how committee roles are elected and how decisions should be made and documented.
-Check for guidance on postponing meetings and whether you're able to hold them online.
 If you can't find a copy and your association is a registered charity, the Charity Commission (charity.commission.gov.uk) may have one.

 Alter your AGM

-Distancing measures may mean some PTAs can't hold their annual general meeting in the usual way.
+The pandemic may yet cause disruption meaning some PTAs can't hold their annual general meeting face-to-face.
 If you decide to cancel or postpone your AGM, record your decision and reason for postponing, then hold the meeting as soon as is reasonably possible.
 It's crucial to keep detailed minutes of decisions as it may make it harder for you to finalise annual reports and accounts.
-In the current circumstances, where the health of members is to be safeguarded, the Charity Commission will accept a virtual meeting as a valid meeting, as long as it is quorate.
+The Charity Commission will accept a virtual meeting as a valid meeting, as long as it is quorate.